-To see your estimated benefit amounts at different ages, sign up for an online account with the Social Security Administration.
+To see your own tailored estimated benefit amounts at different ages, sign up for an online account with the Social Security Administration.

 It’s true that the longer you delay taking benefits, the longer you have to live in order for your cumulative benefits to exceed those you would have received if you claimed earlier.
 However, with people living longer than ever, the odds of collecting more total benefits by waiting are in your favor.

 Here’s one other important reason to delay your Social Security benefits.
 For married couples, if the spouse with the higher benefit amount dies first, the surviving spouse will be able to replace his or her benefit with their spouse’s.
 Because women tend to live longer than men if the husband qualifies for a higher benefit amount, it would be especially advantageous for him to hold off on taking benefits as long as possible.